kinawy/uphoria-client/README.md

 ## GraphQL
 Access your GraphQL playground by typing "http://localhost:4000/graphql" into your browser while your backend application is running.
-Here you can play around with the querying syntax of GraphQL and see the exact formation that the data is stored in.
+Here you can play around with the querying syntax of GraphQL and check the docs to see the exact formation that the data is stored in.
+The docs also contains all available mutations and queries, also what they require to fire off.
 ### Returning all users in database with specifics
 ![graphql](https://i.imgur.com/PnwWTMC.png)
 ### Returning a single user based on user id